10 Best Crypto Staking Platforms 2024

 Yes.
 Both centralized staking platforms and staking pools generally take a small fee (usually around 2% to 5%) for providing the service.
 If you’re staking directly using a non-custodial wallet, you’ll typically pay a small network fee in order to delegate your crypto, many of which are refundable at the point you unstake.

 Yes.
 Staking is one of the most popular ways to earn passive income from crypto assets as it offers a relatively safe investment without any of the equipment costs associated with other consensus mechanisms like PoW crypto mining.
 However, staking is not without its risks and you should always DYOR.

 Are crypto staking platforms safe?

 We’ve harped on about this a lot - but you have to be able to trust your staking platform, especially custodial staking platforms.
-Many platforms offering earn products including staking in 2022 collapsed due to offering unsustainable returns and investors were left with their funds frozen on the platform and millions in losses.
+Many platforms offering earn products including staking collapsed during the so-called crypto winter due to offering unsustainable returns and investors were left with their funds frozen on the platform and millions in losses.
 If you're using a centralized staking platform that takes custody of your crypto, make sure you trust that platform and that you never invest more than you're willing to lose, or consider using a non-custodial staking platform.

 Are staking rewards taxed?

 Yes, generally speaking, most tax offices around the world take the same view that staking rewards are subject to tax.
 You’ll usually pay Income Tax based on the fair market value of your staking rewards at the time you received them.
 As well as this, if you later dispose of your staking rewards by selling, swapping, or spending them, you may need to pay Capital Gains Tax on any gain as a result.
 Learn more about crypto tax in your country in our guides.